blurrycontour/zuul-gerrit/doc/source/developer/specs/circular-dependencies-refactor.rst

 * Index the build dictionary on the BuildSet by job uuid.

+* NodeRequests and Build*Events should also refer to job uuids.

 * Update items to support multiple changes.
 This is likely to be a large change where we simultaneously update anything where we can't support both systems ahead of time.